Conversion Of Partnership Firm Into Limited Liability Partnership Firm

 Step 5: Intimation to the Registrar of Firms

-The LLP shall now provide the Registrar of Firms an intimation regarding the conversion of the firm into an LLP within 15 days from the date of incorporation of LLP in Form-14, which should be attached with the;
+The LLP shall now provide the Registrar of Firms an intimation regarding the conversion of the firm into an LLP within 15 days from the date of incorporation of the LLP in Form-14, which should be attached with the;

 LLP Incorporation Certificate and Documents submitted along with Form FiLLiP.